-Improving safety in aging buildings with antiquated physical security systems is a major challenge facing security and facility leaders.
-The challenge compounds when budgets for security technology improvement projects are constantly cut.
-Security and facility leaders must show where their biggest security gaps are and then build a feasible improvement roadmap if they want to get their projects funded by the executive team.
+Security and facility leaders are faced with the challenge of improving safety in aging buildings with antiquated physical security systems and limited funding for improvement projects.
+To get the funding necessary to improve security and reduce organizational risks, facility leaders must show where their biggest security gaps are at and provide a feasible path to improvement.
 Follow these 5 steps to gain approval on your security projects and ensure they deliver meaningful results.

 1. Start with an Assessment

 Manufacturers and re-sellers promise their features will work “out-of-the-box” and solve all your problems with easy integrations.
 It can be very tempting to jump into a solution and hope everything will integrate seamlessly but there are risks.
 You will face greater obstacles getting your next project approved if your first one does not live up to expectations or results in costly system outages.
 Before jumping into a solution, first get a thorough understanding of your current system’s problems by doing a security assessment.
 The assessment will provide you with a detailed analysis of the improvement opportunities in your system.
 It will also give executives confidence that you are going after the problems posing the biggest risks to your organization.

 Tip: Use an experienced 3rd party for your security assessment to expedite the process and ensure it is a comprehensive analysis.

 Now that you have a thorough understanding of the security deficiencies (gaps) in your system, your next step is to determine which solutions will have the most impact on correcting them.
 Identifying and selecting the right solutions out of the hundreds available is critical.
 Thoroughly vet each solution because manufacturers are known to over promise on features and integrations.
 After deciding which solutions will have the most impact, you need to identify where your dependencies are at for implementation.
 Once you have identified solutions and the dependencies required for implementation, you can now sequence solution implementations on a project roadmap.